Appearance & Reality > The Lord Jesus Christ > Strong and weak

 “But God said to him, ‘You fool!
 This very night your soul is required of you; and now who will own what you have prepared?’ ” (Luke 12:20).

-God pronounces this man “a fool” because of his self-centred attitudes and ways.
-It would be tragic if this is God's pronouncement on our lives.
-Let us heed the Lord’s warning not to set our hearts on accumulating worldly possessions and not to place our security in them.
+God pronounced this man “a fool” because of his self-centred attitudes and ways.
+It would be tragic if this is also God's pronouncement on us because of the way we live.
+Let us pay heed to the Lord’s warning and not set our hearts on accumulating worldly possessions or place our security in them.

 “So is the man who stores up treasure for himself, and is not rich toward God” (Luke 12:21).

-The significant issue is to be rich toward God.
-True riches do not lie in the realm of the visible and the temporal.
-The issue has to do with the degree to which the inner qualities important to the Lord have been developed in our lives.
-We are truly rich if we have grown in the qualities that contribute to the true worth of the individual and the richness of our relationship with God.
+The significant issue He is emphasising is that we are to be rich towards God.
+True riches do not lie in the realm of the visible and temporal.
+True riches have to do with the extent we have developed the inner qualities that are important to the Lord.
+If we have grown in these inner qualities and in the richness of our relationship with God, and are living lives that bear good fruit, we will be truly rich.

 7. Do not be anxious about the basic needs of life